AhemOne/Escape-Velocity/README.md

 __Loading Images__

-Images are stored as a PICT resource containing 256 colour images in a bitmap type format, and while there may be some method to read these resources much of this has been lost (at least from a compound resource fork perspective), instead images have been extracted using a classic MacOS emulator (in this case the [Infinite Mac implementation of Mac OS 8](https://macos8.app)) was used to open the _EV Graphics_ and _EV Titles_ resource forks in ResEdit, copy the required resources across to Adobe Photoshop, then saved to GIF format before being extracted.
+Images are stored as a PICT resource whic seems to contain 256 colour images in a bitmap type format, and while there may be some method to read these resources much of this has been lost (at least from a compound resource fork perspective), instead images have been extracted using a classic MacOS emulator (in this case the [Infinite Mac implementation of Mac OS 8](https://macos8.app)) was used to open the _EV Graphics_ and _EV Titles_ resource forks in ResEdit, copy the required resources across to Adobe Photoshop, then saved to GIF format before being extracted.
 GIF format was chosen as it is a web based format which was available in the Photoshop version available on the Infinite Mac implementation while also preserving the bitmap of the original image, meaning there was a minimal data loss in the conversion.
 This, in turn, means PICT resources must be replaced by links to images which are loaded separately, or some other method, until a way to natively parse to a web format can be discovered/implemented.
 This means in the future if plug ins are supported, they too must be stripped of images for them to work properly.